FreyJST/InternetsBoy/README.md

 No sir/mam I didn't do anything Nobel or anything specific yet but I'm trying hard to do something for humanity for better future :) that's what my present self can do right now. and I don't want to be a rockstar as you can easily see users (people) here on telegram thinking they are rock star's mostly in Dev Communities like pro and noobs

 please don't be like that :)

-Who can code ?

-Anyone Can.

-[Anime Related]

-What's your 5 favourite Anime ?

-1. Monster

-2. Samurai champloo

-3. One piece

-4. GTO

-5. Cowboy bebop

-What's your 5 favourite manga/Manhwa ?

-1. Liar Game

-2. Vagabond

-3. Bastard (HWANG Youngchan)

-4. Kurosagi

-5. Rookies

-What you are watching these days now ?

-I'm watching Planetes, Texhnolyze, One Piece

-and in airing :- Tokyo revengers, higehiro

 ## How to contact me ?
    `There are Several ways to connect with me`